Rosuav/zawinski/README.md

 A tree could cost a lot in performance (have to load all messages), and might complicate the sorting.

+NOTE: This requires a *very* recent build of Pike.
+Changes have been made in the core language to support functionality needed (or wanted) by Zawinski.
+Use 8.1, and make sure your Pike version is at least as new as your Zawinski.
+(One day, these changes will be in the stable builds, but they'll still be called 8.1 or better.
+So assume that anything older than 8.1 won't work.)

 License: MIT